Courtauld Institute of Art: The Courtauld Gallery

-The Courtauld's art collection is housed in The Courtauld Gallery.
-The collection was begun by the founder of The Courtauld, Samuel Courtauld, who presented an extensive collection of mainly French Impressionist and Post-Impressionist paintings in 1932.
+The Courtauld's art collection is housed in the Courtauld Gallery.
+The collection was begun by the institute's founder, Samuel Courtauld, who presented an extensive collection of mainly Impressionist and Post-Impressionist paintings in 1932.
 It was enhanced by further gifts in the 1930s and a bequest in 1948, and has since received many significant donations and bequests.
-The Gallery contains some 530 paintings and over 26,000 drawings and prints.

-The Courtauld Gallery is open to the public, having closed temporarily on 3 September 2018 until 19 November 2021 for a major redevelopment Since 1989 it has been housed in the Strand block of Somerset House, which was the first home of the Royal Academy, founded in 1768.
-In April 2013 the Head of the Courtauld Gallery was Ernst Vegelin.
+The gallery contains some 530 paintings and over 26,000 drawings and prints.
+Since 1989, the gallery been housed in the Strand block of Somerset House, which was the first home of the Royal Academy, founded in 1768.
+In April 2013, the Head of the Courtauld Gallery was Ernst Vegelin.

-Notable people associated with The Courtauld
+Notable people associated with the Courtauld

 The Courtauld is well known for its many graduates who have become directors of art museums around the world.
 These include the Metropolitan Museum of Art, New York; the Museum of Modern Art, New York; the National Gallery, London; the National Portrait Gallery, London; the British Museum, London; the Tate, London; the Fine Arts Museums of San Francisco, San Francisco; the National Gallery of Art, Washington; and the Museo del Prado, Madrid.
 The number of notable alumni in the fine arts has earned graduates the "Courtauld Mafia" nickname.

 Directors

-The directors of The Courtauld have been:
+The directors of the Courtauld have been: